 Exposed: How WordPress admin emails are mined by hackers

-• Learn how hackers discover WordPress admin emails using common tools and tactics
+• Learn how hackers discover WordPress admin emails using automated tools.

-• Understand how default WordPress settings can expose sensitive user data
+• Understand why default WordPress settings can act as a “leak by design.”

 • See how an exposed admin email leads to brute-force, phishing, and takeover attacks